makrai/notes/szabolcsi97-scope.md

       the DP counts the atoms
   * The result of counting may even be compared to the cardinality of the common noun set
-    * i.e. the DP's determiner need not be intersective.
+    * i.e. the DP's determiner need not be intersective
 * The basic distinction that I wish to make is between DP denotations that
   * contribute an entity as a target of predication vs
   * operate on the denotation of the predicate in the manner of generalized Qs
 * Such a distinction seems straightforward between
   * names, definites and bare indefinites on the one hand and
-  * modified numerals on the other.
+  * modified numerals on the other
-* Distributive quantifiers might seem to side naturally with the latter group, but I claim they indeed side with the former and end up as one
+* Distributive quantifiers might seem to side naturally with the latter group, but I claim they indeed side with the former and end up as a
   * subspecies in the "subject of predication" category
-  * This is what the proposals in (34) through (36) attempt to capture.
+  * This is what the proposals in (34) through (36) attempt to capture
 * a natural framework for expressing these proposals is a version of the Discourse Representation Theory expounded in Kamp and Reyle (1993)
-  * The claim that some DPs serve as logical subjects of predication should translate as the claim that they introduce discourse referents
+  * that some DPs serve as logical subjects of predication = they introduce discourse referents
-  * by "introduces a discourse referent" I mean that the rule processing the DP introduces a referent either into the universe of the very DRS to which it is applied or into the universe of a superordinate DRS.
+  * i.e.  the rule processing the DP introduces a referent into the universe of
+    * either the very DRS to which it is applied or
+    * a superordinate DRS
 * Thanks to such referents,
-  these noun phrases support non-maximal reference anaphora.
+  these noun phrases support non-maximal reference anaphora
   * contrasts with rules that take care of quantifiers;
-  * these place a discourse referent into a newly created subordinate DRS (introduce duplex conditions)
+  * [quantifier rules] place a discourse referent into a newly created subordinate DRS (introduce duplex conditions)
-  * These latter noun phrases only support maximal reference anaphora (constructing an antecedent for a subsequent pronoun involves the abstraction operation that intersects the denotations of the 1st and the second arguments of the determiner)
+  * [quantifier] noun phrases only support maximal reference anaphora (constructing an antecedent for a subsequent pronoun involves the abstraction operation that intersects the denotations of the 1st and the second arguments of the determiner)